jdoorduin/jdoorduin-github.io/content/authors/heunks/_index.md

 ---
 # Display name
-title: Leo M Heunks
+title: Leo Keunks

 # Full Name (for SEO)
-first_name: Leo M
+first_name: Leo
 last_name: Heunks

 # Is this the primary user of the site?